 The associate, baccalaureate, master's, and post-master's certificate nursing programs at Albany State University at the West Campus located in Albany, Georgia, and the associate nursing program at Albany State University at the Cordele Campus located in Cordele, Georgia, are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, (404) 975-5000.
-The most recent accreditation decision made by the ACEN Board of Commissioners for the associate, baccalaureate, master's, and post-master's certificate nursing programs is Continuing Accreditation.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the baccalaureate, master's, and post-master's certificate nursing programs is Continuing Accreditation.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing programs is Continuing Accreditation with Conditions.